cpkenn09y/create_release_branch/README.md

 # create_release_branch

+### Purpose:
+1. Creates a branch that acts as a checkpoint (think Mario) to save the current state of the code
+2. Allows this newly created checkpoint branch to be deployed to different environments
+3. Allows for version control when promoting code to different environments (ex: from QA to Staging to Production)

 ### What is does:

 1. Asks for the environment you will be deploying to (ex: QA, Staging, Production).